-Pan de muerto and other items arranged as an ofrenda during Day of the Dead festivities
+Pan de muerto and other items arranged as an ofrenda during Day of the Dead festivities.

 It’d be easy to think that a holiday called Day of the Dead would be a bit of a downer.
 But Día de los Muertos, as it’s called in Spanish, is a festive holiday celebrated in Mexico and several other Latin American countries on Nov.
 1 and 2.
 It does focus on deceased ancestors, but in the spirit of family, remembrance and connection.
 Whether this holiday is part of your family tradition or not, we all have departed relatives and ancestral roots worth honoring.

 - Saturday, Oct.
-29, noon–7 p.m.: Celebrate the dearly departed at Calavera Collective’s Día de Los Muertos gathering at the Eastside Community Center in Tacoma with a community altar, food, tribal blessing and more.
-Free, food for purchase.
+29, 11:30 a.m.–7 p.m.: Celebrate the indigenous Mexican roots of Día de los Muertos at Calavera Collective’s celebration in Tacoma.
+Festivities kick off at Swan Creek Park at 11:30 a.m. with a blessing and procession, then moves to the Eastside Community Center at 1 p.m., where attendees can experience a community altar, food, tribal blessing and more.
+Free entry; food for purchase.

-- Oct.
+- Saturday–Sunday, Oct.
 29–30, 11 a.m.–6 p.m.: Seattle Center’s Festál series welcomes all to its annual Día de los Muertos Festival.
 Check out the community altars, performances, sugar skull workshops and more.
 Free.